Merck KGaA sees FY adj profit gains of up to 9% on lab demand

-May 12 (Reuters) - Germany's Merck KGaA MRCG.DE expects earnings growth of up to 9% this year as its laboratory gear business benefits from drugmakers' efforts to explore new biotechnologies, even as demand related to COVID-19 has levelled off.
+May 12 (Reuters) - Germany's Merck KGaA MRCG.DEsaid it expects earnings growth of up to 9% this year, mainly driven by drugmakers' demand for its laboratory gear business,but flagged risks related to lockdown measures in China.

 In a statement on Thursday, the diversified group predicted growth of 5% to 9%, excluding the effect of currency swings and any acquisitions, for adjusted earnings before interest, tax, depreciation and amortisation (EBITDA), with the Life Science division as a key growth driver.